 We have no set time limit for how long a pet can remain in our care.
 We use veterinary services, behavior programs, foster programs, special adoption programs, transfer programs and placement partners to give as many pets as possible a second chance at a happy life in a new home.

-We strive to do the right thing for every animal we receive, always keeping in mind the needs of the animal and the animal’s quality of life.
+We strive to do the right thing for every animal in our care, always keeping in mind the needs of the animal and their quality of life.
 In some cases, relieving an animal’s suffering may lead to euthanasia.
 At no time do we take the ending of a pet’s life lightly.
-Our staff devotes itself, just as a loving owner or veterinarian would, to treating each pet as a unique living being that deserves respect, care and love.
+Our staff devotes itself, just as a loving owner or veterinarian would, to treating each pet as a unique living being that deserves respect, care, and love.
 We do not euthanize healthy animals, nor do we use euthanasia as a form of population control.
 As long as an animal is not suffering, we will give it the time it takes to find a new, loving home.

-We know that to reduce the number of homeless pets entering our doors, we must focus on preventive measures.
-In our shelters, we microchip and spay/neuter the pets in our care and those that qualify as community cats..
-In the community, we offer vaccination services to pets in Davis County, and work in conjunction with law enforcement to stop neglect and mistreatment of animals and educate pet owners on responsible pet ownership.
+We know that to reduce the number of homeless pets entering our doors, we must focus on preventative measures.
+In our shelter, we microchip and spay/neuter the animals in our care and those that qualify as community cats.
+In the community, we offer vaccination services to pets in Davis County, and work in conjunction with law enforcement to stop cruelty, neglect, and mistreatment of animals and educate pet owners on responsible pet ownership.

-To better reach and impact our community, Animal Care of Davis County is proud to partner with private shelters, rescue groups and other animal-service providers committed to saving pets and fostering responsible pet ownership and regular veterinary care.
-By coming together as a community, we are able to place as many shelter and rescue animals as possible into loving homes within the areas we serve.
+To better reach and impact our community, Animal Care of Davis County is proud to partner with private shelters, rescue groups, and other animal service providers committed to saving pets, fostering responsible pet ownership, and promoting regular veterinary care.
+By working together, we're able to place as many animals as possible into loving homes within the community.